dchilds05/m1-d03-class/01_exercise-js_arrays_basic_methods.md

 ```

 **Commit your work!**
-Your commit message should read something like: <br>
+Your commit message should read something like:
 "hfm triangles completed"

 </details>